CSC207-2022F-UofT/course-project-schedulize/README.md

 functionality we may want to add in the future.

 ### Singletons
-Our program includes a Singleton for the logged-in user, saved in the InMemoryUser class.
-This allows all interactors to reference the currently logged-in user without having an actual reference to the user in their code, which makes it far more difficult to create any errors as far as changing the attributes of an inactive user
+Our program employs the use of two Singletons.
+One is for the logged-in user, saved in the InMemoryUser class.
+This allows all interactors to reference the currently logged-in user without having an actual reference to the user in their code, which makes it far more difficult to create any errors as far as changing the attributes of an inactive user.

+The second, the PathManager.
+This class allows us to easily reconfigure the paths to access certain icons, and it also allows for easy user saving in a consistent directory within the program files.
+Furthermore, this class allows us to adhere strictly to SRP by delegating file access to only one class that holds all relevant information about where requisite data is being stored.

 ### Observers
 We came across an issue while designing out UIs: we knew that UIs had to depend on controllers, so we built our controllers